prashantbaher/tcc-doks/content/vba/Programming Concepts/14-vba-arrays.md

 * Dynamic array

-But I don’t think these two are that much useful for use to learn hence we **will not** delve into them.
+But I don’t think these two are that much useful for us to learn hence we **will not** delve into them.

 Next post will be about ***VBA Functions***.